 A mind map is great for planning a lecture on whatever subject.
 In its center, you can place a precise and clear definition of the topic in question and then branch out every important piece of information and facts.
 The map can serve to you as a teaching guide during the lecture and it can be shared with your students in hard copy so that they can follow the lecture more carefully.
 It will help them to better understand the lesson and quickly memorize different facts.

 Managing a class

-Every teacher has its own style of managing a classroom.
+Every teacher has their own style of managing a classroom.
 However, aside from creating a comfortable environment, teachers have to make a plan about how to manage the class.
-In terms of management of a class, there are different ways that can become interesting for the students.
+In terms of the management of a class, there are different ways that can become interesting for the students.

 After you make a plan for the lecture, a proper plan for its delivery to your students has to be created as well.
 With the help of a mind map can be planned every minute of the class.

 Before the beginning of the school year, every teacher needs to prepare properly for the upcoming teaching lessons.
 Most of the time, teachers prepare their lesson calendars on a semester basis.
 Since at the beginning of each semester they are informed how many days have on disposal during the summer and winter semester, they mostly break the dates into three sections: teaching new lessons, repeating lessons, or preparing for exams and exams.